 Votive Relief dedicated to Vesta

-Votive offerings have been described in the historical Roman era, and the tradition of votive offerings has been carried into Christianity in both the East and the West.
+Votive offerings have been described in the historical Roman and Greek eras.
+The tradition of votive offerings has been carried into Christianity in both the East and the West.

 ― Stephen Fry, Mythos: The Greek Myths Retold

-In historic usage, a hearth is a brick- or stone-lined fireplace used for heating and cooking food.
-For centuries, the hearth was such an integral part of a home, usually its central and most important feature, that the concept has been generalised to refer to a homeplace or household, as in the terms “hearth and home” and “keep the home fires burning”.
+In historical usage, a hearth is a brick- or stone-lined fireplace used for heating and cooking food.
+For centuries, the hearth was such an integral part of a home, usually its central and most important feature, that the concept has been generalized to refer to a homeplace or household, as in the terms “hearth and home” and “keep the home fires burning.”

 Votive Offerings in Eastern Christianity